soverenio/docs/docs/administration/configuring-agent.md

 ### `affinity`

-!!! info For more information, consult the Kubernetes documentation on `affinity` [here](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity).
+!!! info "For more information, consult the Kubernetes documentation on `affinity` [here](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/#node-affinity)."

 In your `values.yaml` file, specify the following for each component you wish to bind to designated nodes: